 Logic board failures account for the majority of dead Macs.
 Repairing the failed logic board is the most cost-effective way to save your Mac.
 Only component level service providers can carry out this type of task:

-Pinpoint and replacing the faulty chips among the many thousands on the logic board are a complex reasoning process.
+Pinpoint the faulty chips among the many thousands on the logic board is a complex reasoning process.
 In one sense, it is like a meticulous forensic investigation.
 In order to perform the task effectively and economically, one needs specific electronic knowledge, detective reasoning skills, micro-soldering skills, experience, proper equipment and most importantly: a comprehensive understanding of the Apple Mac logic board designs – the electronic schematic diagrams.

 The test of good customer service is when things go a bit wrong.
 There was some confusion about one aspect of my repair and Frances resolved the problem effortlessly and with a smile.
 You can place your trust in this organisation company.
 Excellent!
 They care about their reputation, which is a great thing.